masiucd/Hash-Pass/README.md

 ## Description

-This is a simple password generator that generates a password based on the user's input.
-The user can choose the length of the password and whether to include uppercase letters, lowercase letters, numbers, and special characters.
-The password is generated randomly and is displayed on the screen.
-The user can then copy the password to the clipboard by clicking the "Copy to Clipboard" button.

-Also the user can hash the passwords using different algorithms like MD5, SHA1, SHA256, SHA512, and SHA3-256.
-This is something I need sometimes when building some hobby projects and I thought it would be a good idea to have a simple password generator that I can use whenever I need it.
+This is a simple application where you can hash your password and verify it using [bcrypt](https://www.npmjs.com/package/bcrypt) library.
+The application is built using [Next.js](https://nextjs.org/) and [React](https://reactjs.org/).

+## Purpose of the project

+Nothing special just sometimes when working on other projects I need a tool to hash my passwords and verify them.
+So I decided to create this simple application.
+Also take te opportunity to learn more about Next.js and React using server-components and Radix themes.

 ## Technologies